Donate

 There are currently over 1,200 items catalogued in the collection.
 Most of these are in protective storage, and are checked annually to ensure they are in good condition.
 Much of the collection is made up of historic objects, although we do have hundreds of furnishing items as well.

-During winter, the team remove items from display and carefully store them in acid-free tissue paper boxes.
+During the winter months, the team remove items from display and carefully store them in acid-free tissue paper boxes.
 This ensures their protection while checks are carried out on the empty display cases to analyse light levels, temperature and humidity - three factors that can damage objects.

 With your ongoing support, we're able to continue our vital conservation work.
 Thank you for helping to protect these special places.